Cloud-Storage-Team/algnet/configuration_examples/README.md

 ## Units data format

 In all configs you may see fields that contains time, size and speed.
 All of them have same format: `<value><unit>` where `value` is an integer and `unit` is small string suffix.
-For each unit where are fixed list of avaliable units that you may see below.
+For each unit where are fixed list of available units that you may see below.

-### Avaliable time units:
+### Available time units:

 - `ns`: Nanosecond
 - `us`: Microsecond
-- `ms`: Milisecond
+- `ms`: Millisecond
 - `s`: Second

-### Avaliable size units:
+### Available size units:

 - `b`: bit
 - `B`: Byte